pblack/docs/content/setting-up-a-site/using-a-git-submodule-for-your-theme.md

 weight = 9

 +++
-Once added, you'll need to add and commit this from your parent repository.
-You should also notice a .gitsubmodules file in your parent repository.If you have a repository for your Jekyll or Hugo project and you want use a different repository for your theme, you should set this up as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If you have a repository for your Jekyll or Hugo project and you want use a different repository for your theme, you should set this up as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 To add a theme as a Git Submodule, run the following command from the root of your project: